 These steps are for teacher candidates who completed student teaching or an internship during Spring 2020, Fall 2020, and Spring 2021.

 Please review all credential requirements to confirm which requirements you have or have not met.

-If between March 19, 2020 - August 31, 2021 you were unable to complete the RICA exam due to COVID-19 related testing center closures, you are eligible for the Preliminary Credential based on CTC action and EO N-66-20 and SB 820.
-Submit a credential application and proof that COVID-19 affected your ability to take the RICA exam* to your advisor.
+If between March 19, 2020 - August 31, 2022 you were unable to complete the RICA exam due to COVID-19 related testing center closures or capcity issues, you are eligible for the Preliminary Credential based on CTC action and EO N-66-20 and SB 820.
+You can submit a credential application to the Office of Student Success for review.

 In order to be eligible for the Preliminary Credential based on CTC action and EO N-66-20, you must also satisfy all of the following conditions during the 2019-2020 or 2020-2021 academic year:

 If you meet ALL of the conditions, submit a credential application.